thegeek-sys/Vault/Class/Multicore/Parallel design patterns.md

 >[!info] Master-worker vs. map-reduce
 >- master-worker → same function applied to different data items
 >- map-reduce → same function applied to different parts of a single data item (data parallel)

+---
+## Globally Sequential, Locally Parallel
+### Fork/join
+Single parent thread of execution and the children are created dynamically at run-time (can be slow, so usually, instead of creating/destroying, the processes are set idle until they are used again).

+Tasks may run via spawning of threads, or via use of a static pool of threads

+>[!example]
+>```c
+>mergesort(A, lo, hi):
+>	if lo < hi:                    // at least one element of input
+>		mid = floor(lo+(hi-lo)/2)
+>		fork mergesort(A, lo, mid) // process (potentially) in parallel
+>								   // parallel with main task
+>		mergesort(A, mid, hi)      // main task handles second recursion
+>		join
+>		merges(A, lo, mid, hi)
+>```

+### Loop parallelism
+se ho ciclo da 10 volte eseguo 10 thread nei quali ognuno esegue un ciclo

+Employed for migration of legacy/sequential software to multicore.
+Focuses on breaking up loops by manipulating the loop control variable (but a loop has to be in a particular form to support this)

+It has limited flexibility, but limited development effort as well and is supported by OpenMP

+local_n numero di trapezi su cui ogni processo deve lavorare local_a punto da dove devo iniziare a lavorare local_b punto fino a dove devo lavorare

+il processo 0 deve fare la somma

+>[!error]
+>Non è possibile inviare puntatori tramite MPI (ha senso solo per il processo che invia)